Skip to content

 Ray Cluster Open OnDemand App

 We have a Ray Cluster OOD application that you can use to lauch a Ray cluster (one or more nodes) through Open OnDemand .
-It is currently available under Interactive Apps > Experimental Apps > Ray Cluster.
+It is available under Interactive Apps > Servers > Ray Cluster.
 This OOD application requests nodes exclusively which means that the nodes allocated to this application are not shared with other jobs/users.

 Once the application is launched, you can open a Jupyter Lab session to run your Ray python scripts either through the notebook interface or through the terminal on the jupyter lab session.